 Question: You talk about the importance of playing at your highest level – how you believe that your impact now is national and international.
 Where did that thinking begin?

 Answer: When Robin was at Harvard as part of her Loeb Fellowship, she shared an office with an expert in real estate.
 She heard him talking with others about land and how the best real estate developers thought about how to maximize the value of each piece of land.
-Should it have a park, an office building or an apartment complex?
-She realized that same metaphor applied to leaders.
+Should it have a park, an office building, or an apartment complex?
+She realized that the same metaphor applied to leaders.
 She no longer works at the local or the state level.
 She only works at the national and international level because the issues she is working on are big, challenging issues and she has an opportunity to have an impact at that level.
 It means saying no a lot, which can be challenging, but that has been crucial to maximizing her own value to the world.

 Question: As a well-established thought leader, you have been invited to have a seat at many tables.
 What are some of the recent examples of surprising conversations you have been a part of?

-Answer: A few months ago, Robin received an invitation to present at a conference in Boston during which she shared some of her ideas about the global economy and need for more companies like Airbnb, Etsy, YouTube which employ shared economy business models.
+Answer: A few months ago, Robin received an invitation to present at a conference in Boston during which she shared some of her ideas about the global economy and the need for more companies like Airbnb, Etsy, YouTube which employ shared economy business models.
 This led to an invitation to participate in a conversation about the future of the global economy at the Aspen Institute.
 Although she initially turned down the invitation, she was finally convinced that this was important to attend.
 At one point during the Aspen weekend, she realized she was not only the only woman at the table but that her ideas were quickly being adopted by the others in the room.
 She knew that only a few years ago this would not have been a place where someone like her would have even been invited.

 Question: What are you working on now?
 What advice do you have for (women) entrepreneurs?

-Answer: Robin shared with the group that she is writing a book about the new “Peers, Inc.” model that she is advocating for where companies do what they do best – build a platform, pipes or infrastructure – while allowing individuals to do what they do best – create content or provide services.
-She gave the example of YouTube that created infrastructure for videos; Airbnb which created a platform for house sharing; Etsy which provided a platform for individuals to sell their crafts, etc. She explained that every entrepreneur needs to be thinking about their company in the same way.
-What platform can they build for others to use in order to scale quickly and efficiently.
+Answer: Robin shared with the group that she is writing a book about the new “Peers, Inc.” model that she is advocating for where companies do what they do best – build a platform, pipes, or infrastructure – while allowing individuals to do what they do best – create content or provide services.
+She gave the example of YouTube that created infrastructure for videos; Airbnb which created a platform for house-sharing; Etsy which provided a platform for individuals to sell their crafts, etc. She explained that every entrepreneur needs to be thinking about their company in the same way.
+What platform can they build for others to use in order to scale quickly and efficiently?
 She mentioned that Airbnb, in 4 years, had more ‘hotel’ rooms than the largest hotel chain in the world – Intercontinental Hotels had after 60 years.
-She encouraged every entrepreneur and executive in the audience to re-visit their own strategic plans to assure that they have a similar success.
+She encouraged every entrepreneur and executive in the audience to re-visit their own strategic plans to assure that they have similar success.